 Cinematographers: Łukasz Żal & Ryszard Lenczewski

-The visual narrative of Ida (2013) is sustained by its sensitive camera work, which is continuously cautious about the character’s comfort zone. Żal and Lenczewski tend to observe the events from distance, and therefore establish a cold, somehow two-arms-long perspective that feels afraid of consorting with the characters.
+The visual narrative of Ida (2013) is sustained by its sensitive camera work, which is continuously cautious about the character’s comfort zone. Żal and Lenczewski tend to observe the events from distance, therefore establishing a cold, somehow two-arms-long perspective that feels afraid of consorting with the characters.
+Sensitivity is what drives Lenczewski and Żal.

 Best scene: I love the dancing scene. Żal and Lenczewski construct an intimate image through distance and objects interfering with the focus of the scene – an arch that goes into the frame and covers the dancing couple.
 The camera avoids looking straight at them, and this idea works well with the film’s subtle narrative.